GAWKmdk/Business-Modal-Canvas/readMe.md

 **** Built on the UIKIT package.

-# Future Updates/Plan (Note these features have the layout built-on but are not functioning) :
+ Future Updates/Plan (Note these features have the layout built-on but are not functioning) :

+** Sharper CSS with cards/shadow
 ** Share the URL.
 ** Print/Download as a PDF
 ** Clean Canvas - Reset